anovos/anovos-docs/docs/getting-started/index.md

 ### Understand how your data is distributed

 When familiarizing ourselves with a dataset, one of the first steps is to understand the ranges of values each column contains and how the values are distributed.
-At the very least, we should learn the minimal and maximal values as well as examine the distribution within that range (e.g., by computing the mean, median, and standard deviation).
+At the very least, we should learn the minimal and maximal values and examine the distribution within that range (e.g., by computing the mean, median, and standard deviation).

 This information is vital to know.
-For many popular kinds of ML models, each feature column should be scaled to the same order of magnitude.
-Further, ML models will generally only work well for ranges of feature values that they were trained on, so we should check that the data points they see during inference lie within the ranges we find.
+For many popular ML models, each feature column should be scaled to the same order of magnitude.
+Further, ML models will generally only work well for ranges of feature values trained on, so we should check that the data points they see during inference lie within the ranges we find.

 *Anovos*'
 [`data_analyzer.stats_generator`](https://docs.anovos.ai/docs/anovos-modules-overview/data-analyzer/)